Academic Catalog

 The Computer Engineering program is designed to meet its objectives through its curriculum, experiential learning including cooperative education, and co-curricular activities sponsored by the department and the university.

 The curriculum includes a strong sequence of mathematics and basic science courses that provides the solid foundation in these areas that is common to all engineering programs at Kettering University.
 Engineering design and basic engineering concepts from a variety of disciplines are introduced in the freshman year in IME-100.
-Basic and practical computer programming and problem solving are introduced, also in the freshman year, in ECE-101.
+Basic and practical computer programming and problem solving are introduced, also in the freshman year, in ENGR-101.

 The “core” curriculum covers hardware design, software development in both assembly and higher-level languages, computer networking, and embedded computer applications through a combination of computer engineering, electrical engineering, and computer science courses.
 Every course in the core curriculum includes a strong laboratory experience, a hallmark of the program that both enhances students’ learning and hones their abilities to apply technology effectively in the workplace.
 A flexible selection of electives allow students to deepen their knowledge in specific areas or applications of computer engineering, or to broaden their background through dual majors or minors, or simply well chosen combinations of courses that meet their individual educational goals.